 Category: Transient Plane Source

 Abstract: Recently, 2-D graphene nanoparticles produced by graphite exfoliation are a promising nanofiller for enhancing the thermal conductivity of polymeric materials.
 Unlike one-dimensional structures of carbon nanotubes, the 2-D structure provides reinforcement of polymer nanocomposites in two directions.
 In this article, multiwall carbon nanotubes (MWCNTs) and 2-D exfoliated graphite (EG), in a tetrafunctional epoxy resin, are investigated to determine the effect on thermal conductivity.
-Thermal conductivity measurements were carried out using the Hot Disk TPS 2500S, with increasing thermal conductivity in nanocomposites filled with EG.
+Thermal conductivity measurements were carried out using a thermal analyzer, with increasing thermal conductivity in nanocomposites filled with EG.

 Reference: Polymer Engineering & Science (2017), 57(7): 779-786